 I conducted field surveys and authored federal-level Historic American Building Survey (HABS) documentation for Bakersfield properties adjacent to the proposed California High-Speed Rail Authority construction.
 (Pictured above: Republic Supply Company.)

-I have worked on a wide variety of projects repating to unincorporated parts of Los Angeles County, in fulfilment of an open contract with the Los Angeles County Department of Regional Planning Historic Preservation Program.
+I have worked on a wide variety of projects relating to unincorporated parts of Los Angeles County, in fulfilment of an open contract with the Los Angeles County Department of Regional Planning Historic Preservation Program.
 Duties included preparing successful reports leading to landmark designation for the Owen Brown Gravesite in Altadena, and reporting on site upgrades; drafting a successful landmark nomination for the ‘Old Glory’ site in Santa Clarita; writing condition reports and recommendations for the preservation of sites including Alpine Village in South LA and the Unique Theatre in East LA; preparing documentation for the landmarking of the Bertrand House; conducting Mills Act inspections for residences in historic districts, including View Park and Historic Highlands; drafting a historic preservation element for the Florence-Firestone Transit Oriented District Specific Plan; providing historic content and illustrations for the Regional Planning Commission’s centenary booklet; and leading a team of historians in writing a Historic Context Statement for the community of Acton.

 CEQA Review for Los Angeles Unified School District (LAUSD)